robertej09/ramadda-docker/README.md

 ## Volume Permission Caveats

 There are often permission problems with the container not being able to write to the `/data/repository`  and `/usr/local/tomcat/logs` directories which are externally mounted on the Docker host.
-Unfortunately, [the best practices in this area are still being worked out](https://www.reddit.com/r/docker/comments/46ec3t/volume_permissions_best_practices/?), and this can be the source of frustration with the user and group Unix ids not matching inside versus outside the container.
+Unfortunately, [the best practices in this area are still being worked out](https://www.reddit.com/r/docker/comments/46ec3t/volume_permissions_best_practices/?), and this can be the source of frustration with the user and group Unix IDs not matching inside versus outside the container.
 These scenarios can lead to big "permission denied" headaches.
 One, non-ideal, solution is to open up the permissions on those two directories to all users.

     chmod -R 777 repository logs
     # Or wherever those externally mounted volumes exist